-Here are eight guidelines you need to know to minimize professional liability when it comes to contract disputes:
+Here are eight guidelines to minimize professional liability when it comes to contract disputes:

 - Include a detailed scope of services.
 The scope should be specific about what the service professional intends to do, outlining each step with estimated time frames.
 In the event that the client adds additional work, the scope of services needs to be amended to reflect that.
 When it isn’t, contract disputes commonly arise.

 Service professionals are often anxious to win and please the client, and therefore minimize the scope of work in the original contract, or take on additional tasks over the life of the project without going back to amend the contract.
 When the contract shows the total scope of services, it’ll back the professional in court.
 So, if the contract supports ongoing, non-project-based work, make sure it’s specified as such.
 When it doesn’t, it’s difficult for the professional to present a good case.

 - Open communication is critical.
 When you’re in the habit of providing regular project updates to the client, lines of communication will be open to discuss any issues that arise.
 Better to deal with a disagreement or misunderstanding during a regular communication interval than after the project has been completed and billed.
 Revisiting the scope when the project has changed is part of maintaining open communication.